-Let’s start with some good news.
-2020 is over, and 2021 still has plenty of time for improvement.
-How have we Americans coped with all the uncertainty and loss over the last twelve months?
-A trendy term that keeps popping up on our social media feeds is “self-care.”
+How do we as Americans cope with all the uncertainty and stress that we must face on a daily basis?
 While some enlightened folks might practice meditation soaking in a detoxifying salt bath, sipping an avocado chia smoothie, others might indulge in a party-sized bag of Doritos Flamin’ Hot Limon Tortilla chips.
 We definitely can’t expect everyone to follow the same self-care path, but what I think we can all agree on – despite how different our views seem to be – is the necessity to take of yourself, and for some may include marijuana.

 I work remotely for a Chicago-based company, Provisio Partners, a consulting firm that helps human services organizations implement Salesforce technology to better serve their communities.
 One of our clients is CARPLS, Cook County’s largest provider of free legal services, for whom we designed their Cannabis Expungement Project website.
 Their program, New Leaf Illinois, is a network of 20 nonprofit organizations throughout Illinois who provide legal representation and resources to help Illinois residents seeking to expunge cannabis convictions from their records.
 CARPLS is the hotline and front door for a much larger network led by the Illinois Equal Justice Foundation.
 Their efforts will help thousands of people begin the process of expunging their cannabis arrests and court cases, allowing them to move forward with better employment and housing opportunities.